steventblack/ad-blocker/README.md

     * Domain Name: `null.zone.file`
     * Master DNS Server: `<IP Address of your Synology Device>`
     * Serial Format: Date (YYYYMMDDNN)
+1. Enable "Limit zone update" but do __not__ set any values for it.
-1. (Optional) Set a limit on the Zone Transfer rules to restrict it to your LAN
+1. (Optional) Set a limit on the Zone Transfer rules to restrict it to your LAN.
-1. (Optional) Set a limit on the source IP rules to restrict it to your LAN
+1. (Optional) Set a limit on the source IP rules to restrict it to your LAN.

 The Domain Name _must_ be `null.zone.file` and the Serial Format _must_ be set as `Date` as that is what the updater script requires.
+The blocked zones must reference a static zone configuration file and so the "Limit zone update" must be enabled with no values so that the resulting configuration file is generated with the line `allow-update {none;};`.
 The Master DNS Server should have the same IP address as your Synology device.
 (Don't fret over this; it will be overwritten later.)

 ## Script Installation
 1. SSH as the administrator to the Synology device